 The policyholder has the option of taking out a personal loan through the insurance company, using this cash value as collateral.
 Some policyholders may choose to do this because of the lower interest rates offered by these types of loans.

-Although they have the cash value as collateral, these loans must also be paid back to avoid penalties.
+Although the whole life policy has cash value as collateral, these loans must also be paid back to avoid penalties.
 If the loan isn’t paid back, the amount owed plus interest can be deducted from the death benefit.

 Let’s look back on John’s life insurance policy with that $100,000 death benefit.
 Now, John also had $40,000 in the cash value of this policy and decided to take out a loan for this full amount while he was alive.